Sector Development Archives - ISO-BEA

 Maximum Funding Amounts

-• $100,000 for Collectives
+• Contribution amounts: $100,000

 Program Overview

-The ISO has partnered with educational institutions, non-profit youth programs, Indigenous-owned production companies, broadcasters, film festivals, art centres, and other organizations to support their activities and mission.
-This funding can be leveraged to build capacity within an organization, or to support the delivery of a program, workshop, conference or lab.
+The ISO has supported educational institutions, non-profit youth programs, Indigenous-owned production companies, broadcasters, film festivals, art centres, and other organizations to support their activities and programs.
+Applicants with clear project activities and outcomes to develop the Indigenous screen sector should consider applying.

 Program Summary